Jiya-Patel-JP/Jiya-Patel-JP/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on personal projects
+- 🔭 working on personal projects
-- 🌱 I’m currently learning NLP
+- 🌱 learning NLP
+- 🔐 exploring cybersecurity and forensics